cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 >```

 * In recovery mode, CometBFT first calls `Info` to know from which height it needs to replay decisions to the Application.
-After this, CometBFT enters nomal consensus execution.
+After this, CometBFT enters normal consensus execution .

 >```abnf
 >recovery            = info consensus-exec